Skip to content

 Args:

-find_markov_boundary_matrix_fun (optional): A function to find the Markov boundary matrix.
-This function should
+find_markov_boundary_matrix_fun (Callable[[np.ndarray], np.ndarray], optional): A function to find the Markov boundary matrix.

 """